The Peripheral (TV series): Development

 In April 2018, a TV series adaptation of William Gibson's novel The Peripheral was announced by Westworld creators Lisa Joy and Jonathan Nolan for Amazon with a script-to-series commitment.
-It was announced in April 2019 that Joy and Nolan had signed a first look overall deal at Amazon Studios, and the project received a series order in the middle of November 2019, with Joy and Nolan executive producing under their overall deal.
+It was announced in April 2019 that Joy and Nolan had signed a first look overall deal worth around $20 million a year at Amazon Studios, and the project received a series order in the middle of November 2019, with Joy and Nolan executive producing under their overall deal.
 Beyond Joy and Nolan, executive producers include Athena Wickham, Steve Hoban, and Vincenzo Natali.
 The show has hour-long episodes, developed by Kilter Films, through Amazon Studios.
 Warner Bros.
 Television is also co-financier and producer, with Scott Smith as writer.
 Smith created the series, while also serving as showrunner and executive producer.
 Natali directed the show's pilot.
 On March 30, 2021, Greg Plageman joined the series as executive producer and replaced Smith as showrunner.

+The series' first season had a budget of around $175 million.

 In February 2023, Amazon Prime Video renewed the series for a second season.
+On August 18, 2023, the second season of The Peripheral was scrapped due to the 2023 SAG-AFTRA strike.